Tutorial: Inverse Problem Solving with Physics-Informed Neural Network¶

 )

-The goal is to read the saved parameters after training and plot their trend across the epochs.
+The goal of this setup is to read the saved parameters after training and visualize their trend across the epochs.
+This allows us to monitor how the predicted parameters evolve throughout the training process.

 # temporary directory for saving logs of training